 Incident Management is also known by other names such as ticketing management, call management or request management.

 The main purpose of incident management is to re-establish services back to normal operation as quickly as possible.
 Ensuring systematic methods are used for efficient response, analyzing reports and finding the improvement areas for enhancing the customer experience.
 Increase the customer experience by providing a quick prompt solution to the incident.

-Therefore, the main aim of Incident management is to ensure daily operation run smoothly and if there is any problem, then solve it in minimum time.
+Therefore, the main aim of cloud-based Incident management is to ensure daily operation run smoothly and if there is any problem, then solve it in minimum time.

 What are the advantages of Incident Management?

 There are several advantages of incident management system given below: